 A diagnostic hearing evaluation is important because it provides us with the opportunity to determine if there is a hearing loss present, and gives us the ability to recommend the best treatment plan so you can hear your best.
 It is also important because some types of hearing loss can be treated medically or surgically.
 Before hearing aids or other treatments are considered, it is important to rule these out.

-If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps our audiologists know which hearing aids will be most appropriate for your needs.
+If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps our hearing care expert know which hearing aids will be most appropriate for your needs.

 What Can I Expect During a Diagnostic Hearing Evaluation?

 The evaluation is typically 30 to 40 minutes in length.
-After the evaluation, our audiologist will spend time with you and review the results, answer any questions you have and provide you with a live, in-office listening demonstration so you can experience better hearing with hearing aids.
+After the evaluation, our hearing care expert will spend time with you and review the results, answer any questions you have and provide you with a live, in-office listening demonstration so you can experience better hearing with hearing aids.

 We have found it to be very beneficial for our patients to have a family member or close friend attend the appointment with them.
 It helps to have another supportive person at the appointment and they can be helpful with familiar voice testing as well.

-Before the evaluation, the audiologist will conduct a medical and hearing health care history intake and discuss with you the hearing challenges you are experiencing.
+Before the evaluation, the hearing care expert will conduct a medical and hearing health care history intake and discuss with you the hearing challenges you are experiencing.
 Please bring a complete list of any medications/supplements you are taking with you to your appointment.

 The diagnostic hearing evaluation is the best first step you can take for your hearing health care needs.
-It also provides you with the opportunity to establish a relationship with an audiologist that is committed to helping you hear the best you can.
+It also provides you with the opportunity to establish a relationship with an hearing care expert that is committed to helping you hear the best you can.